gersilex/check_varnish/README.md

 check_varnish
 =============

-nagios plugin for Varnish 4+
+Nagios plugin for Varnish 4+
 Requires Python 2.7 with nagiosplugin and argparse python modules

 Installation